estp/estp/specification.rst

 able to become lower.
 For example if you have a free space on hard drive, you may want to know how the data size changes over time.

-.. note:: We have no maximum and minimum limits at the moment.
+Note: We have no maximum and minimum limits at the moment.
 So it's impossible to find out whether the value was just reset or the delta is so big.
 So use of this type is not recommended for non-persistent counters.

 Delta Type